ValerieRosen/fend-arcade-game-project/README.md

 # FEND Arcade Game

-This game is a simple game that is made with object oriented JavaScript that allows the character to maneuver via arrow keys and
+This game is a simple game that is made with object oriented JavaScript.

 ## Dependencies